CoverGenius/k8sutil/utils/linting.md

 ### What this linter does

 This linter enforces kubernetes best practices.
 [Here](https://thenewstack.io/10-kubernetes-best-practices-you-can-easily-apply-to-your-clusters/) is an example of popular best practices.
-This tool is a subcommand of `service` and you can provide one or more files or folders to lint as argument to the subcommand `lint-k8s`.
 The arguments you pass are treated as one cohesive unit to be analysed if you do not specify `--standalone-mode`.

 Refer to [linter_usage.md](./linter_usage.md) for more information on how to use the command.

 ### Rules enforced by the linter
 #### Independent Rules
-A Container:
+A Container (`v1.Container`):

    - must have a security context key present
    - must disallow privilege escalation